The NFL Experience is definitly an event for people who like football.

-There were also a few cool art installations sprinkled throughout Discovery Green, including a line of humongous NFL helmet replicas from each team.
+There were also a few cool art installations sprinkled throughout Houston’s Discovery Green Park, including a line of humongous NFL helmet replicas from each team.
 My sister picked the Cowboys because she’s married to their biggest fan, while I went for the Packers because if Harry Styles likes them, they must be the best.

 Houston is also home to NASA (like our only claim to fame…wait no, we have Beyonce), so the Space City’s upcoming programs were fully on display at the NFL Experience Houston.
 I’m not a STEM person, but my sister was in heaven as an engineer.
 She had a field day talking to the NASA team and learning all about the future of space travel and research.

-We ended the night rushing back to the bus stop on the OTHER side of downtown Houston from the festivities after a quick munch stop at a local grocery store.
+We ended our night at the Superbowl Experience rushing back to the bus stop on the OTHER side of downtown Houston from the festivities after a quick munch stop at a local grocery store.

-Quick Tip: Never eat at these events.
+Quick Tip: Never eat at events like the NFL experience.
 It’s way too much.
 Also pee at a store before you get there.

 I rooted for the Patriots in Super Bowl LI because they also won in 2015 and I got the day off school because of it — so I feel like I am in their debt.
 It was my senior year of college and I went to Mount Holyoke in South Hadley, MA.
 They’re real serious about football up there guys.